TYPO3-svn-archive/cacheexpire/readme.txt

 README:

+well, the patch is pending in the core list...

 This is an simple xclass.

 The function setPageCacheContent is replaced by this extension.

 The extension gets the expire-timestamp which is configured by typoScript etc.

 If there is an tt_content element on that page (which is not hidden and not deleted) the starttime and the endtime will be checked too.